 ** This is only required for family applications to prove the relationship to the main applicant

-The application process and required documents for the Thailand Elite Residence Program visa are not onerous.
+The application process and required documents for the Thailand Privilege Residence Program visa are not onerous.
 The most important documents are the application form, the PDPA form, a copy of the applicant(s) passport, and color photos of the applicant(s).
-For family applications, proof of the relationship between the core applicant and family members must be included in the submission.
+For family applications, proof of the relationship between the main applicant and family members must be included in the submission.
 The applicant must sign as indicated on all pages of the application form.

-The signatures on the application form and PDPA form must match the signature on the applicant's passport.
-Family members must sign on the designated space on the application form.
+The signatures on the application form and PDPA form must match the signature on the applicant’s passport.
+Family members must sign the designated space on the application form.

 For the applications of minors, the parent or legal guardian will need to sign these designated spaces on their child’s behalf.
-The spaces must be completed with “Signature on behalf of (child’s name)”.
+The spaces must be completed with “Signature on behalf of [child’s name]”.

 There are no quotas.